 Once companies have successfully implemented RPA and automated a handful of processes, they realize that to achieve the full benefit and ROI of automation, they need to enable RPA at scale.
 In this context scaling both involves automating as many rule-based, repetitive tasks as possible and going beyond those swivel-chair tasks and automating complex, multi-layered processes with intelligent automation solutions that an RPA tool alone cannot do.

 This means looking at business processes from end-to-end and understanding how it interacts with other departments, applications, and legacy systems.
-By looking at your business processes within the context of the enterprise, not only will it be easier to scale, but it will also be easier to recognize the full value of RPA.
+By looking at your business processes within the context of the enterprise, not only is it be easier to scale, but it's also easier to realize the full value of RPA.

 Digital disruption is continuously challenging organizations to reimagine their business processes, customer communication, and service delivery.
 To keep up with the changing demands of the marketplace, companies are looking to automation.
-However, to achieve RPA at scale across the enterprise organizations must not only address changes in technology, but also the changes in people, tasks, and structure.
+However, to achieve RPA at scale across the enterprise, organizations must not only address changes in technology, but also the changes in people, tasks, and structure.

 In many cases, RPA projects are initiated and configured by the business with limited involvement from IT during the Proof of Concept phase.
 The lack of alignment between both groups can lead to frustration, insecurity, and a skeptical view on the new technology and its adherence to security and compliance requirements as organizations look to scale across the enterprise.

 To achieve RPA at scale, business and IT alignment are absolutely critical.
 Some organizations have begun decentralizing IT and shifting it closer to end-users, melding the knowledge base to the business strategy.
 By having the business sit closer to IT, the value of RPA can be communicated more clearly to the organization, and therefore it is easier to get buy-in from the rest of the organization.
 But, achieving business-IT alignment is not easy.
 It requires a strategy that works to change the culture of both groups.